Surrogates & Parentage

 The intended parents (whether they carried the child, are genetically related, or not) are listed on the Form 2.
 In the case of surrogacy, this would not include the surrogate and should take place after the surrogate has provided their consent, at least seven days after delivery.
 There is a different version of Form 2 for registering a baby with three or four parents.
 More information and the forms are available online.

 In addition, surrogates and intended parents need to fill out the Statutory Declaration by Surrogate and the Statutory Declaration by Intended Parents.
-Intended parents need only mail in Form 2 and these two statutory declarations; they no longer need to include a copy of the surrogacy agreement, DNA tests or any other documentation when registering the birth with Service Ontario.
+Intended parents need only mail in two statutory declarations; they no longer need to include a copy of the surrogacy agreement, DNA tests or any other documentation when registering the birth with Service Ontario.

 Shared Responsibilities Between Surrogate and Intended Parents for First Seven Days